Fremantle Stuff > Councils > Elections 2017

 Incumbent Brad Pettitt is standing for a third term.

 It is an honour to lead Fremantle’s collaborative council, united in its passion to create a positive future for our city.
 Together, we’ve made Fremantle more vibrant, sustainable and liveable – a city of which we can be proud!
 Thanks to all the hard work of the last eight years, Fremantle has begun an unprecedented period of renewal and activation.
 Never has continuity and credible leadership been more vital.
 I love Fremantle, I’m committed to our community, and I hope you will place your trust in my experience, my integrity and my values to continue to serve as your Mayor.
 Some of the ways we’ve delivered for ratepayers: improved public spaces; dedicated community safety team; more arts, culture and festivals; sound financial governance; better community consultation; restoration of our city’s heritage buildings; more affordable, sustainable and diverse housing options; proactive environmental leadership; the foundations for increased investment and economic renewal.
 Mobile: 0447 732 017.
-Email: email@example.com.
-Social Network Address: https://www.facebook.com/mayorbrad.pettitt
+Email: firstname.lastname@example.org.
+Social Network Address: https://www.facebook.com/mayorbrad.pettitt [Source: 2017 FCC webpage no longer on its site]

 Caroline (Ra) Stewart, Chamber of Commerce, the other mayoral candidate